zigavaupot/getting_and_cleaning_data/Codebook.md

 ### Step 5

-In step 5 melt function is used to create a new tidy data set dsFinal. dsFinal contains two id column pairs - activityname and subjectid, with only one variable/value pair.
+In step 5 melt function is used to create a new tidy data set dsFinal. dsFinal contains two id column pairs - activityname and subjectid, with only one variable/value pair - stored as tidydata0.txt to disk

 For example:
   activityname subjectid         variable     value